Clarivy/GameOfLife-Homework/README.md

 #### Colorised Rule

 The colorised rule is a variant of the original game.
 Now the living cells are all colored with one of the two different colors, red and blue.
-When a cell is born, its color will be decided by the major color of its three lived neighbors.
+When a cell is born, its color will be decided by the majority color of its three lived neighbors.

-Since the birth of a cell only happens when it has 3 living neighbors, and we only have 2 colors here, you don't need to worry about equality.
+Since the birth of a cell only happens when it has 3 living neighbors, and we only have 2 colors here, a majority color is guaranteed.

 - Please note that it should be implemented as `class LifeRuleColorised`.